 The land beneath us supports and nourishes us.
 It has its own traditions and personality (if you will indulge me).
 Being native or from a certain place means you are blessed with certain constitutional gifts.
 These are gifts passed down from your ancestors.
 They are derived from the place you were born.
 A folklore and mythology interweaving with your own spirit, that sings to your ancestral past.
 To help protect this land we sell a limited number of teas in our shop.
 Where all profits go to charities that try to do their best to protect the land we live upon.

 Gaelic, Celtic, Doric and Old Scottish culture has a beauty all its own.
-Through exploration and research we aim to pay homage to the old traditions.
+Through exploration and research, we aim to pay homage to the old traditions.
 The traditions of the Spaewives, Fiosaiche, Ban-fhiosaiche, Bean Feasa and Fear Feasa.
-The healers and cunning folk who have gone before us.
+The herbalists and folk practitioners who have gone before us.
 To rekindle the poetry of the Scottish and Celtic landscape.
-To re-enage with her fast abandoned crafts.
+To re-engage with her fast abandoned crafts.

 A lot of western thinking is based on ideas from far away countries.
 We seek the glamour of the ‘other’.
 In our own small way, we want to redress the balance, correct the swing.
 To get people excited about what things are available in their own community.
 Keeping in the bioregionalism of Scotland.
 Ideas from exotic countries are not the only routes to understanding how to live in this life.
 We have our own mysteries.
 Our own indigenous religion.
 Our own folklore.

 We hope that you will join us in the conversation.
 Through comments here or through our Facebook page.
 Perhaps by simply sharing with your friends what you read.
 Help us to build a community around these ideas and let others hear the song of Scotland once more.
 To read more about us follow the Cuckoos call …